franciskershaw/slice-of-pie/README.md

 8. Return to the previous tab (without closing down the policy generator) and copy the arn number, paste it into the ARN field in the policy generator.
 9. Click 'Add Statement', click 'Generate Policy', copy the json code that displays, and paste it into the Bucket Policy tab from before.
 10. Add ` /*  ` to the end of the 'Resource' line, and click save.
-11. Navigate to the 'Access Control List' tab within permissions and set the List objects for everyone under the Public Access section.
+11. Navigate to the *Access Control List* tab within permissions and set the List objects for everyone under the Public Access section.
 ### IAM
 12. Return to the services section of AWS and open **IAM**
-13. Navigate to 'Groups', create a group, and name it something that makes sense for the project (with dashes instead of spaces).
+13. Navigate to *Groups*, create a group, and name it something that makes sense for the project (with dashes instead of spaces).
 14. Click 'Next Step' until you reach the 'Create Group' button, and click that one too.
 15. Click on 'Policies, then 'Create Policy'.
 Go to the JSON tab, then click 'import managed policy', then search and import the 'S3' policy.
-16. Retrieve the buket ARN from S3, and paste it in the 'Resource" line of the JSON document, duplicating it with a ` /* ` at the end of the second line.
+16. Retrieve the bucket ARN from S3, and paste it in the 'Resource' line of the JSON document, duplicating it with a ` /* ` at the end of the second line.
 17. Click 'Review Policy', give it a name and description, and click 'Create Policy'.
-18. Attach the policy to the previously created group by going to 'Groups', clicking on the correct group, click 'Attach Policy', search for and select the recently created policy, and click 'Attach Policy'
+18. Attach the policy to the previously created group by going to *Groups*, clicking on the correct group, clicking 'Attach Policy', search for and select the recently created policy, and then click 'Attach Policy'.
-19. Create a user to put in the group by navigating to 'Users', clicking 'Add user', fill in a user name, select 'Programmatic access', select 'Next'.
+19. Create a user to put in the group by navigating to *Users*, clicking 'Add user', filling in a username, selecting 'Programmatic access', and then selecting 'Next'.
-20. Tick the corect user, and then click through the 'Next' buttons until the end before clicking 'Create User'
+20. Tick the correct user, and then click through the 'Next' buttons until the end before clicking 'Create User'.
-21. Download and save the CSV file, this is important for connecting to Django.
+21. **Download and save the CSV file, this is important for connecting to Django.**
-### Connecting to Django
+### *Connecting to Django*
-22. Back in your workspace, run two instalation commands: *pip3 install boto3* and *pip3 install django-storages*, making sure to freeze them in to the requirements.txt file.
+22. Back in your workspace, run two installation commands: ` pip3 install boto3 ` and ` pip3 install django-storages `, making sure to freeze them in to the *requirements.txt* file.
 23. Add storages to installed apps in *settings.py*.
 24. Add the following line of code into *settings.py*:
     ```